Sakharova Prospekt, Moscow (Summer 2019)

 Vladimir Gel’man (2015) “Regime Changes in Russia” & “Russia’s Flight from Freedom” & “The Unpredictable 2010s” in Authoritarian Russia: Analyzing Post-Soviet Regime Changes, University of Pittsburgh Press, Chapters 1, 2 & 5.

-August 1: Public Opinion and Disinformation
+August 1: Public Opinion

 Samuel Greene & Graeme Robertson (2018) “The People and Vladimir Putin” & “Russia’s Putin” in Putin vs. the People: The Perilous Politics of a Divided Russia, Yale University Press, Chapters 1 & 7.

-August 2: Civil Society
+August 2: Opposition Politics

 Jan Matti Dollbaum, Morvan Lallouet & Ben Noble (2021) “Who is Navalny?” in Navalny: Putin’s Nemesis, Russia’s Future?
 Oxford University Press, Chapter 1.